Bayesian clustering of high-dimensional data via latent repulsive mixtures: Introduction

 This choice of the prior would ensure that different clusters are associated with well-separated latent scores $\eta_i$' s, but is this enough to ensure well-separated clusters of data $y_i$'s?
 By the properties of the Gaussian distribution, we have

-Hence, it is clear that it is not sufficient to encourage a priori that $\|\mu_h - \mu_k\|$ is large to obtain well separated clusters of datapoints, as the distance between cluster centers is $\|\Lambda \mu_h - \Lambda \mu_k\|$.
-To this end, we could easily modify \eqref{eq:pairwise_pp} by considering $\phi_2(x) \equiv \tilde \phi_2(\|\Lambda x\|)$, where now the normalizing constant $Z$ depends on $\phi_1, \phi_2$ and, most importantly, $\Lambda$.
+Hence, it is clear that it is not sufficient to encourage a priori that $\|\mu_h - \mu_k\|$ is large to obtain well-separated clusters of datapoints, as the distance between cluster centers is $\|\Lambda \mu_h - \Lambda \mu_k\|$.
+Such intuition is confirmed by our numerical experiments, as discussed in Appendix \ref{app:comparison_iso_aniso}, where we show that failing to induce the \emph{right repulsion} across cluster centers produces extremely poor cluster estimates a posteriori.
+Of course, to produce repulsion across the $\Lambda \mu_h$'s in a pairwise interaction point process, we could easily modify \eqref{eq:pairwise_pp} by considering $\phi_2(x) \equiv \tilde \phi_2(\|\Lambda x\|)$, where now the normalizing constant $Z$ depends on $\phi_1, \phi_2$ and, most importantly, $\Lambda$.
 The intractability of the normalizing constant in \eqref{eq:pairwise_pp} poses a significant challenge to posterior simulation. \cite{Ber22} discuss how to sample from the posterior distribution of the parameters involved in \eqref{eq:pairwise_pp} using the exchange algorithm \citep{moller2006efficient, murray2006mcmc}, which requires perfect sampling from \eqref{eq:pairwise_pp}.
-However \cite{Ber22} investigate the efficiency of the algorithm only when sampling a single real-valued parameter.
+However, \cite{Ber22} investigate the efficiency of the algorithm only when sampling a single real-valued parameter.
 Here, instead, the point process density does depend on $\Lambda$ and our preliminary investigation showed that updating $\Lambda$ via the exchange algorithm results in extremely poor mixing due to the high-dimensionality of the matrix $\Lambda$ itself.

-In the rest of the paper, we propose a prior for the cluster centers $\{\mu_1, \ldots, \mu_h\}$ based on a novel construction for anisotropic determinantal point processes, defined in the next section, whose density does not involve intractable terms.
-This allows us to use the well known Metropolis adjusted Langevin algorithm when sampling from the full conditional of $\Lambda$, leading to better MCMC mixing even when $p$ is large.
-Furthermore, we provide an analytical expression for the gradient of (the logarithm of) the DPP density with respect to $\Lambda$ and show that it is cheap to compute when compared to gradients computed via automatic differentiation algorithms.